Gluten free pumpkin bread is about to be on your autumn lineup every year.

 How to make this perfect gluten free pumpkin bread

-Using a standing electric mixer, mix together the pumpkin, eggs, 1/2 cup coconut sugar, coconut oil, agave nectar, and vanilla until smooth.
-Add the almond flour, cassava flour, baking soda, baking powder, 2 teaspoons pumpkin pie spice, cinnamon, ginger, and salt to the bowl.
-Turn on the electric mixer to mix in the dry ingredients for about 1 minute until combined.
+Add the almond flour, arrowroot flour, baking soda, baking powder, 2 teaspoons pumpkin pie spice, cinnamon, ginger, and salt to the bowl.
+Mix again until the ingredients are well combined.

 Bake for 35 minutes or until it rises and a toothpick comes out clean.